If you do not have a working smoke alarm, consider fitting one today.

 You also need to have carbon monoxide alarms in your home.

 Carbon monoxide poisoning can happen with gas, oil, coal or other fuels.
-You can't see or smell carbon monoxide.
+You cannot see or smell carbon monoxide.